 ![]() |

-15) Here's two cover variations of "From Russia With Love" published by Coronet in 1996.
+15) Here's two cover variations of Ian Fleming's "From Russia With Love" published by Coronet in 1996.
 Both covers were illustrated by David Scutt.
 Similar to The Three Faces Of Dr No the colour of the text of the author's name differs; in this case the cover on the left has embossed grey text while the cover on the right has non-embossed metallic silver like text.
 This is also the same on the spine (sans any embossing).
 These covers are part of the James Bond 007 Series.
 I'm yet to find other covers in this series with metallic silver like text but who knows ?!
 John F., a visitor to this site, pointed out these variations in an email back in 2012, and it's taken 10 years but I finally managed to find the metallic silver copy.
 Thanks John.

 ![]() |